MCarlomagno/hackernaut/README.md

 # Hackernaut 🧑‍🚀
-Set of smart contracts for hacking the OpenZeppelin [Ethernaut game](https://ethernaut.openzeppelin.com/)
+Set of smart contracts and documentation for hacking the OpenZeppelin [Ethernaut game](https://ethernaut.openzeppelin.com/)
-> **Note**: Not all the levels can be solved by creating a smart contract,
+> **Note**: Not all the levels can be solved by creating a smart contract.
-> this repository only contains the contracts that solve the levels
-> that **require** a Smart Contract to be solved.
+> This repository contains the contracts that solve the levels that **require** a smart contract to be solved and some steps to hack the rest of them.

 Happy hacking! 😄

-## Getting Started
+## Smart Contracts setup

 1. Create an [Alchemy](https://www.alchemy.com/) account.
 2. Create a testing Rinkeby testnet account and feed it with some RinkebyETH using the [Alchemy Faucet](https://rinkebyfaucet.com/).